fexmetrica/fex-metrica/README.md

 >> ENV["CXX"] = "/usr/bin/clang++ -stdlib=libstdc++"

+Save, and close the .rb file.
 Now you need to install OpenCv.
 You can use the following command (which will also install several dependencies, including ffmpeg):

 ```